-The cumulative effect of the Covid Pandemic continues to have a significant impact on our Academy.
-Additional assistance was sought and received from ESFA to mitigate negative impacts on cashflow during the previous financial reporting period.
-Subsequent business income has now returned to expected levels.
-The Trust engaged constructively with the ESFA throughout this financial year, including an SMRA review, and adoption of a new Trust Financial Plan.
-The decision was taken by the Trust to close Acorns Day Nursery following staff consultation, as it represented a fundamental risk to the trust's long-term financial stability.
-In addition to the above and combined with further cost cutting measures, the trustees have a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-On 31 August 2022 the unrestricted funds are surplus by £56k.
-Despite the Covid Pandemic, war in Ukraine, energy prices and ongoing 'cost-of-living' factors the restructure of the Staff Team at the end of the 2019-2020 enabled the trust to move to a more positive financial position and facilitate plans to build up a reserve balances as required.
+Although the cumulative effect of the Covid Pandemic, and the ongoing 'cost of living' concerns, continue to have an impact on our Academy, we are confident that we are in a good position to meet our objectives.
+The Academy continued to engage constructively with the ESFA on financial improvements begun during the previous academic year.
+These improvements have enabled the Academy to weather these unprecedented financial pressures better than some.
+Business income has returned to pre-pandemic levels and there are no concerns of fundamental risk to the trust's long-term financial stability.
+The trustees have a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future. on 31 August 2023 the unrestricted funds are surplus by £66k.
+Despite the Covid Pandemic, war in Ukraine, energy prices and ongoing 'cost-of-living' factors the trust is in a more positive financial position and although these impact plans to build up reserve balances to more favourable levels, beyond simply absorbing some of the above financial pressures, these plans continue.